ryanstraits/ryanstraits.github.io/part-2-middling-age.md

 Things that you used to enjoy--like sleeping in, eating, showering, and pick-up games of any sport--now become reflections on your fragility.

-I can't sleep-in past 8am now without my back feeling like it's going to dislodge a vertebrae.
+I can't sleep-in past 8 a.m. now without my back feeling like it's going to dislodge a vertebrae.
 Eating becomes a tally of how many pounds a meal will add to my waistline and how many miles are required to run/bike them off.
 Showering hits a whole new level of creepiness now as you horrifically gaze in the mirror at this saggier, hairier, alternate-reality version of your 20 year-old-self staring back at you.
 And this happens everyday.

 And, well, you just _hurt_ after any and all prolonged periods of activity.